NICMx/FORT-validator/docs/doc/installation.md

 2. [Debian-based distributions](#debian-based-distributions)
 3. [OpenBSD](#openbsd)

+## Introduction

+Currently, you have three options:

+- The Debian package: Easiest; for Debian-based distributions only.
+- The generic autotools-based "upstream" tarball: For most (if not all) other users.
+- Compiling on the git repository: Best for developers.

+## Debian package

 ## Dependencies

 > Note: I'm only including this section in case you intend to install Fort in an unlisted OS (and therefore need a little research).
 For Debians and OpenBSD, just follow the steps in the sections below.